1ak31sha/1ak31sha.github.io/source/_posts/Pizza.md

 This is for one batch of dough which can make 4 thin crust pizzas
 - 2 cups flour
-- 1 cup water
+- 1 cup water💦
-- 8g yeast, or 1 pack fleishmans yeast
+- 8g yeast, or 1 pack fleishmans yeast🍞
 - teaspoon of sugar
 - pinch of salt